-Tallinn is definitely one of my favourite cities in Europe.
+Tallinn is one of my favourite cities in Europe.
+It’s clean, affordable, safe, relatively compact, and packed full of history and culture.

-Tallinn’s Old Town is incredibly atmospheric, with beautiful old buildings, cobbled streets, and ancient city walls.
-The skyline, punctuated by castle towers and old church spires, looks like something straight out of a fairytale.
+At the very centre, Tallinn’s Old Town is one of the best-preserved medieval cities in the world.
+It’s incredibly atmospheric, with beautiful old buildings, cobbled streets, and ancient city walls.

-Where is Tallinn Old Town?
+Where is Tallinn?

 Tallinn is located in the north of Estonia, the northernmost of the Baltic States.
 The city lies on the Baltic Sea, just across the Gulf of Finland from Helsinki.